 - Treatment: If an individual has gotten wet, all wet clothing must be removed.
 Then, regardless of the circumstances in which hypothermia began, individuals should be brought inside, put on a warm surface (not the ground, which will contribute to them losing more heat), and covered with blankets or dry clothes.
 Skin-to-skin contact may help warm up an individual suffering from hypothermia.

 Watch for frostbite.

-Frostbite can be a side effect of hypothermia, or it can occur on its own when patches of skin (typically on the face, hands, and feet) get extremely cold.
-Though frostbite often occurs when skin is directly exposed to cold weather, it can occur despite wearing mittens or scarves if the temperatures are cold enough, if it’s cold and wet, or there is enough wind.
+Frostbite can be a side effect of hypothermia, or it can occur on its own when patches of skin (typically on the face, hands, and feet) and the tissue beneath the skin get extremely cold and begin to freeze.
+Though frostbite often occurs when skin is directly exposed to cold weather, it can occur despite wearing mittens or scarves if the temperature is cold enough, if it’s cold and wet, or there is enough wind.
 Frostbite can result in tissue loss.

 - Treatment: Treatment for frostbite first involves getting away from freezing conditions.
 If you suspect that you have frostbite and are in a warm area, you can gently rewarm the affected body parts.
 Do not immerse them in hot water; you will burn yourself.
 If your frostbite is mild, you may experience pain as the tissue is rewarmed.
-If you develop blisters on the skin or if you remain in pain after the tissue has returned to body temperature, go to the emergency room.
+If you develop blisters on the skin, if you remain in pain after the tissue has returned to body temperature, or if you never regain feeling in the affected area, go to the emergency room.